tessguefen/miva_transients/README.md

 **readytheme_code**: The ReadyTheme Image Code **expires**: The amount of seconds to save the transient

 This will first check if the transient exsists.
-The key is set to `image__readytheme_code`.
-The return value is the serialized variable of the image.
+If it does, it returns the transient.
+If it does not, it will set a transient with he key `image__readytheme_code`, and save it The return value is the serialized variable of the image.
 The variable contains the following:
 `active, code, cropped_url, id, image_hght, image_id, image_size, image_wdth, link, link_dest, link_targ, link_type, link_url, name, url`

 **Example Syntax of Transient_ReadyTheme_Image**